-Another problem in the analogue systems, when a Multiplexor switches between cameras for viewing different areas under security, an activity could occur at one of surveillance areas while that camera is off and another is on.
-Multiplexor?s are like video switchers: they periodically switch cameras to view by security personnel.
-The output of the multiplexor is most always recorded to a time lapse video tape recorder using ? inch tape stock.
+Another problem in the analog systems, when a multiplexor switches between cameras for viewing different areas under security, an activity could occur at one of surveillance areas while that camera is off and another is on.
+Multiplexors are like video switchers; they periodically switch cameras to view by security personnel.
+The output of the multiplexor is almost always recorded to a time-lapse videotape recorder using inch tape stock.

-Cameras in public have become a way of life and we have grown to accept them and are use to them.
-In a city environment, a camera is connected to a closed circuit video television system hence the term (CCTV).
-This system has the ability to regulate the traffic by adjusting traffic signals according to traffic conditions.
+Cameras in public have become a way of life and we have grown to accept them and are used to them.
+In a city environment, a camera is connected to a closed-circuit video television system hence the term (CCTV).
+This system has the ability to regulate traffic by adjusting traffic signals according to traffic conditions.

 CCTV systems play a major role in healthcare organizations and hospital operations.
 Medical practitioners rely on CCTV systems to critical care units under observation 24 hours a day seven days a week.

-1. Within five years, every major city across America will have a surveillance system similar to Denver’s in place as well as surveillance systems that will require Video Forensic Consultants involved in litigation to help courts understand the evidence being presented.
+- Within five years, every major city across America will have a surveillance system similar to Denver’s in place as well as surveillance systems that will require Video Forensic Consultants involved in litigation to help courts understand the evidence being presented.

-3. General surveillance for after-the-fact (Forensic) investigations will continue to play a major role in litigation.
+- General surveillance for after-the-fact (forensic) investigations will continue to play a major role in litigation.

-4. The ability to activity for security and non-security purposes will save institutions substantial amounts of money annually.
+- The ability to activity for security and non-security purposes will save institutions substantial amounts of money annually.